whatmakeart/whatmakeart.github.io/content/sculpture/installation-art.md

 ### Lots of Small Things in a Space

+Assembling a large number of objects into a single location ofter makes for captivating installation art.
+While a single tire or styrfoam cup may not be interesting on its own, placing many together creates similar feeling a a drop of water compared to the entire ocean.
+One drop may not inspire but standing on the shore of the ocean is captivating.

 - Do Ho Suh - small figures under glass
 - Rachel Whiteread - _Embankment_ at Tate Modern in London
 - Allan Kaprow - _Yard_ lots of tires in a room